The charnes--cooper transformation and fractional programs with convex polynomials: Abstract

 \section{Abstract}

-This paper proposes a parameter-free scheme that is based on the Charnes--Cooper transformation for solving a class of fractional programs with SOS-convex polynomials.
-Under certain conditions, we establish theorems of solution existence, strong duality and solution extraction.
-An illustrative example is designed to show the obtained results.
+This paper proposes a scheme based on the Charnes--Cooper transformation for solving a class of fractional programs with convex polynomial data.
+We employ the high-degree perturbation method to construct relaxations based on sums of squares for the fractional programs under consideration.
+Under suitable conditions, we establish results on solution existence, strong duality, asymptotic convergence, and solution extraction.
+As a special case, fractional programs with SOS-convex polynomial data are also studied.